kjhealy/covdata/README.md

 - Data from [Apple](http://apple.com/covid19) on relative trends in mobility in cities and countries since mid-January of 2020, based on usage of their Maps application.
 - Data from [Google](https://www.google.com/covid19/mobility/data_documentation.html) on relative trends in mobility was previously included with this package but is now available in [covmobility](https://kjhealy.github.io/covmobility).

-### Policy data

-- Data on policy interventions from the [CoronaNet Project](https://coronanet-project.org), providing event-based tracking of governmental policy responses to COVID-19.

 ## Caveat Emptor